thefch/3d_submarine_simulation_OpenGL/README.md

 of them from the display() and init() functions.

-If you want to load them, you can download them and place them in the root dir inside the "Model" folder that are downloaded with.
+If you want to load them, you can download them and place them in the root dir inside a "Model" folder(if does not exists, create it).
     ===> use this link: https://drive.google.com/drive/folders/17FIkzjvQJCqrMftPVe9TCQWx5rLtdJWN?usp=sharing